koeppl/Low-LZ78/README.md

 - lz78_uc: The LZ78 uncompressd baseline representation used by Arroyuelo and Navarro.

+Change in the header file `include/SLZ78/defs.h` the macro `BONSAI_HASH_TABLE` for a different hash table used for storing the displacement information of the used Bonsai hash table.

 ## Compile

 To be able to compile the codes: